torvalds/linux/Documentation/admin-guide/sysctl/fs.rst

 file-max & file-nr
 ------------------

-The value in file-max denotes the maximum number of file- handles that the Linux kernel will allocate.
+The value in file-max deyestes the maximum number of file- handles that the Linux kernel will allocate.
 When you get lots of error messages about running out of file handles, you might want to increase this limit.

-Historically,the kernel was able to allocate file handles dynamically, but not to free them again.
-The three values in file-nr denote the number of allocated file handles, the number of allocated but unused file handles, and the maximum number of file handles.
-Linux 2.6 always reports 0 as the number of free file handles -- this is not an error, it just means that the number of allocated file handles exactly matches the number of used file handles.
+Historically,the kernel was able to allocate file handles dynamically, but yest to free them again.
+The three values in file-nr deyeste the number of allocated file handles, the number of allocated but unused file handles, and the maximum number of file handles.
+Linux 2.6 always reports 0 as the number of free file handles -- this is yest an error, it just means that the number of allocated file handles exactly matches the number of used file handles.